raymondanthony/xtras/README.md

 ### Usage is easy just pick one to add into your page

-Here's the basic [Xtras](xtras.js)  version note that it does not inject other files and other than a loader there is no other .js so its completely free, easy, and safe to use.
+Here's the basic *Xtras* version note that it does not inject other files and other than a loader there is no other .js so its completely free, easy, and safe to use.
 ```<script src="//raymondanthony.github.io/xtras/xtras.js"></script>```

-[XtrasBlu](xtrasblu.js) is nearly identical to vanilla xtras, with the primary differences being the opionated coloring whcich is a soft, agreeable tone with sparks of blue.
+[xtrasblu](xtrasblu.js) is nearly identical to vanilla xtras, with the primary differences being the opionated coloring whcich is a soft, agreeable tone with sparks of blue.
 It is for sprucing up my blog which has dead looking black links on black text which was well, too black.
 ```<script src="//raymondanthony.github.io/xtras/xtrasblu.js"></script>```

-[XtrasMedium](xtrasmedium.js)  is different and uses a special loader project and retrieves an alternate of the version of xtras found here as well as my own edit of skeleton and it imports medium css and js files too.
+XtrasMedium is different and uses a special loader project and retrieves an alternate of the version of xtras found here as well as my own edit of skeleton and it imports medium css and js files too.
 So yeah, its different.
 ```<script src="//raymondanthony.github.io/xtras/xtrasmedium.js"></script>```